-Other than thinning hair, the common symptoms of hypothyroidism include fatigue, weight gain, mood swing, joint and muscle stiffness, impaired memory, and slowed heart rate.
+Other than thinning hair, the common symptoms of hypothyroidism include:

 Beyond the thyroid, alcohol does a number on the immune system as well.
 This can result in chronic inflammation and liver damage.
 Liver damage is one of the many symptoms of chronic alcoholism and is one of the main causes for the high mortality rate in chronic alcoholics.

 Everything we put in our bodies is filtered through the liver.
 If your liver stops working, your body shuts down.
-We’ve all seen the pictures of what cigarettes do to your lungs.
-Your lungs turn black and lifeless.
-This is what excessive alcohol abuse does to your liver.
+Excessive alcohol abuse can, in some cases, cause irreversible damage to your liver.

-Alcohol is also known to disrupt how the body processes estrogen.
-When you can’t correctly process estrogen, it builds up in the tissue and results in estrogen dominance.
+Drinking excessively is also known to disrupt how the body processes estrogen.
+When you can’t correctly process estrogen, it builds up in the tissue and results in estrogen dominance (or excessive estrogen levels).

 Is Alcohol-related Hair Loss Reversible?